 helping-Food SecurityLive Plants are EBT SNAP Benefit eligible on AmazonLeading efforts to create partnerships across

 public, private, nonprofit and community to work in collaboration towards food solutions.
+What would you do if you didn’t know where your next meal was coming from?

 Food insecurity is a term used by the USDA to describe when people don't have enough food to eat and don't know where their next meal will come from.
 In the United States, over 44 million people, including 13 million children, experience food insecurity annually.
+Some methods for assessing food security include:

 Food insecurity is measured at two levels of severity: